fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 </html>
 ```

+That's it!
+When you run this HTML page now, you should see a chart representing your data.

+See the complete list of [all possible attributes]({% site.baseurl %}/chart-attributes/?chart=column2d '@@open-newtab') (the keys in the `dataSource` object) for a column 2D chart.

 Now, go on and explore other 95+ chart types that we've in [FusionCharts]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab') or explore the configuration [attribute]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab') for the charts.